Join Our Team!

 • Works directly with the Props to execute the building and acquisition of all props during the season.
 Applicants should be highly motivated with a basic to good background in Props construction, scenic construction, basic painting, props buying and history.
 Must have some experience in or interest with using hand and power tools, as well as basic scenic painting.
 Candidates must be able to lift at least 50 pounds.
 Will run shows as needed and assist in props for Children’s Theatre.

-Dates: May 15 – Sep 2, 2024 (some flexibility in end date if in school)
+Dates: On or around May 25 – Aug 31, 2026 or later (some flexibility in end date if in school)

 • Works directly with the ATD and Technical Director/Scenic Designer to execute the building and installation of all productions in the season.
 Applicants should be highly motivated with a background in scenic construction and must be at least semi-proficient with hand and power tools, reading drafting, as well as basic scenic painting.
 Please indicate any knowledge and experience with electrics or sound.
 Candidates must be able to lift at least 75 pounds and be comfortable working on ladders.
 Will be assigned to support other production departments as needed.

-Dates: May 15 – Sept 6, 2024 or later (some flexibility available if in school)
+Dates: On or around May 25 – Aug 31, 2026 or later (some flexibility available if still in school)

 • Box office interns work in the Box Office with the part-time staff.
 Will work days the Box Office Manager is not in (typically Mondays).
 Box office is open 10am-15 minutes after the show goes up, 7 days/week.
 Interns will also share House Management duties with the Arts Management Interns.